 No, you may not.

-All purchases help towards the creation of The Lifeboat Station Project and, as things stand, I am the only person allowed to reproduce my work.
+As things stand, I am the only person allowed to reproduce my work.

 Whether viewing my images online or as a print you have purchased, please understand the love, sweat and tears involved in making such a unique project since first conceiving the idea in 2012.